Flashcards in Full Gold Crown Deck (10):

 Zinc: improves castability

-What are 4 properties of gold?
+What are the advantages of gold?

 -Ductile (can be burnished at margins to improve seal)

 -Good Retention + resistance (due to not having to remove too much tooth structure)

 -Longevity (94-96% can last from 30=40+ years depending on fabrication)